Non Parametric Statistics of Dynamic Networks with distinguishable nodes: Case Studies

 How a disease or information propagates in a population is a very relevant question.
 For many diseases face-to-face interactions are decisive in the propagation process. \citet{barrat} collected very interesting data to study face-to-face social interaction.
 By using wearable sensors they were able to describe how do French high school students socially interact \cite[see][for details]{barrat}.
 Each of the 327 students involved in the study had a sensor.
 The sensors exchange packets only when within 1--1.5 meters of one another, thus allowing to know which students are socially interacting in time.
 The data is publicly available at { \url{http://www.sociopatterns.org/datasets/high-school-contact-and-friendship-networks/}}, and corresponds to the face-to-face interactions (links between students) every 20 seconds during five days.
 For the application shown here we analyze only the last day studied by the authors (Friday) during all the school day.
 In the analysis we divide the day in four equal periods, which we label as Morning 1, Morning 2, Afternoon 1 and Afternoon 2.
 We do not consider the times of ``arrival'' (8:00--8:30) and ``departure'' (16:30--17:00) from school, and we assume all costs are equal.

 For each time interval of 20 seconds we have a network, obtaining a sequence of 360 networks $G_1, G_2, ...,G_{360}$.
 We compute the empirical Central Graph (Figure~\ref{social} (A)) and the Graph Variability $\sigma$ (Figure ~\ref{social} (B)) for each sequence.
-The central networks for the periods M1, M2, A1 and A2 have few links, 12, 11, 0 and 1 respectively.
-Some of the links that joins two students are present in both M1 and M2 periods (vertical links).
+The central networks for the periods AM1, AM2, PM1 and PM2 have few links, 12, 11, 0 and 1 respectively.
+Some of the links that join two students are present in both AM1 and AM2 periods (vertical links).
 Looking at the central networks it seems that the students interact in a different way between the morning and the afternoon.

 More precisely, the network variability decreases with time as it is shown in Panel (B).
 To understand how different are the network probability laws between the time intervals we test it by the random projection procedure described above.
 One hundred tests were performed, and the proportion of rejected tests (at the level of significance 0.05) is shown in Panel (C) for each pair of periods.
 In all cases, the proportion of rejected tests is much greater than the critical value (dashed line).
 The test is able to detect differences even in scenarios where there are few links in comparison with its maximum number (in this case 53301).
 Namely, the face-to-face interactions are different and this is detected because the law changes along the day.